bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/collaboratory/mod3/module3_lab.md

 ### Requirements

-Laptop connected to OICR's wifi network, web browser.
+* Laptop connected to OICR's wifi network
+* Web browser
+* Collaboratory credentials

 ## Log In to the Collaboratory